Tamahagane/huppertz-consulting/_posts/2020-05-20-sql-visualizer.md

 categories: [tooling, python]
 ---

-# A Simple Visualizer for SQL scripts
+# A Simple Visualizer for T-SQL scripts

 A while ago, I was working on a project where the client used an expensive high-performance database cluster in order to do demand forecasting for a German supermarket chain.